 While great news for most businesses – AmCham’s Flash Business Survey from May 2022 revealed 52% of businesses have delayed or decreased investment due to restrictions and 100% have been impacted – it may take some time for things to return to normal.
 Omicron is spreading through the general population like wildfire impacting production, logistics, consumption, and the health care system.

-In this panel discussion on China’s current Covid-19 situation, our panelist experts will comment on the state of restrictions – or lack thereof, the reality on the ground for businesses, and speculate on what we will see with China’s reopening in 2023.
+Join us January 19, 2023, when we will hold a panel discussion on China’s current Covid-19 situation.
+Our panelist experts will comment on the state of restrictions – or lack thereof, the reality on the ground for businesses, and speculate on what we will see with China’s reopening in 2023.